-Information on residential areas, public transport and the most important transport axes in Charlottenburg.
+Information on the residential areas, public transport and the most important transport axes in Charlottenburg.

-Charlottenburg is as large as a medium-sized city and just as diverse.
-Between Kurfürstendamm and Schloss the cityscape is dominated by renovated, partly magnificent old buildings.
-The Westend quarter is one of the most exclusive residential areas in Berlin, and in the former workers' housing estate Siemensstadt modern architects have realised their ideas of urban apartment buildings.
-The Kurfürstendamm and its side streets are among the most noble addresses Berlin has to offer, and the apartments in the magnificent art nouveau buildings are correspondingly expensive.
-In contrast, it is simpler and cheaper to live north of the palace.
+Charlottenburg is as large as a medium-sized city - and just as diverse.
+The area between Kurfürstendamm and Charlottenburg Palace is dominated by renovated and sometimes lavishly ornamented old buildings.
+The Westend neighborhood is one of the most exclusive residential areas in Berlin.
+In the former workers' housing estate Siemensstadt, modernist architects realized their ideas of urban apartment buildings.
+Meanwhile, Kurfürstendamm and its side streets are among the most noble addresses Berlin has to offer, and the apartments in the magnificent art nouveau buildings are prohibitively expensive as a result.
+In contrast, the neighborhoods north of Charlottenburg palace provide more affordable housing.
 Overall, rents in Charlottenburg are above the Berlin average.

-Charlottenburg is located east of the Havel and mostly south of the Spree (with the exception of Charlottenburg-North).
-The district is located in the central-western part of Berlin.
+Charlottenburg is located east of the river Havel and mostly south of the river Spree (with the exception of Charlottenburg-North).
+The district sits in the central-western part of Berlin.

+Charlottenburg is very well connected to public transport, especially in its central areas.
 There are four underground lines (U2, U7, U1, U9) and two suburban railway lines - the Stadtbahn and the Ringbahn.
-There are also numerous buses.
+The district is also served by numerous buses.

-Car drivers in Charlottenburg have a connection to the city motorway (A111 and A100).
-Transport axes are in west-east direction: Heckerdamm in the north, Spandauer Damm/Otto-Suhr-Allee/Straße des 17.
+Drivers in Charlottenburg are connected to the city highway (A111 and A100).
+Transport axes in the west-east direction are Heckerdamm to the north, Spandauer Damm/Otto-Suhr-Allee/Straße des 17.
 Juni from Spandau to Brandenburger Tor, Heerstraße/Kaiserdamm/Bismarckstraße/17.Juni from Westend to Brandenburger Tor or Heerstraße/Kantstraße to Zoologischer Garten, and Ku'damm/Clayallee to Zehlendorf.